iamkenos/ellie/README.md

 ## About

-This is a thin wrapper around the popular [WebdriverIO](https://webdriver.io/) test automation framework focusing on the following key features:
+This is a thin wrapper around the popular [WebdriverIO](https://webdriver.io/) test automation framework.

+Key features:

 - write tests with [TypeScript](https://www.typescriptlang.org/docs/handbook/modules.html) and [Cucumber](https://cucumber.io/docs/guides/overview/)
 - provide a set of seeded steps that can be used out of the box